-We explore different facets of the research process and contemporary educational debates as well as developing skills in research methods, theory, argumentation and evaluation.
-Students recommend studying for a Doctorate in Education at Bristol to their peers because it has helped them to develop deep understanding of real life professional issues.
+We explore different facets of the research process and contemporary educational debates, as well as developing skills in research methods, theory, argumentation and evaluation.
+Students recommend studying for this Doctorate in Education because it has helped them to develop deep understanding of real-life professional issues.

 Fees are managed through City University, Hong Kong.

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.